Azure/azure-sdk-tools/tools/apiview/parsers/cpp-api-parser/README.md

 - "filterNamespace" - if present and non-null, represents a set of namespace prefixes which are expected in the package.
   Types which do not match the filter will generate a warning.
+- "sourceRootUrl" - if present and non-null represents the root URL for the ApiView directory.
+  This URL is used to generate source links in the ApiView tool.

 ## Implementation Details